KaleungL/KaleungL.github.io/_pages/about.md

 <p>I am currently on the 2023&ndash;2024 job market.</p>

-<p>My current research leverages multiple sources of micro-level data and various empirical strategies to answer questions in finance, macroeconomics, and labour economics. </p>
+<p>My current research focuses on applied banking.
+More broadly, I am interested in empirical studies in finance, macroeconomics and labour economics. </p>

 <p>My job market paper explores how multi-regional firms mitigate the problem of information asymmetry when banks expand geographically, and its implications on regional development. </p>